Colorado shooting: Court affidavit reveals why cops didn't believe woman who shot alleged intruder

 "She offered several improbable theories about old key holders passing by and locking her door for her or Kevin stopping to lock the door as he was running away," the affidavit stated.
 "She admitted that the theories were improbable and advised that she didn't know how the front door came to be deadbolted after the shooting."

-A search of Strunk's apartment revealed a "variety of forms" of drug paraphernalia, including methamphetamine, marijuana, needles, a large bong, and old perception bottles belonging to Wertin, according to the affidavit.
+A search of Strunk's apartment revealed a "variety of forms" of drug paraphernalia, including methamphetamine, marijuana, needles, a large bong, and old prescription bottles belonging to Wertin, according to the affidavit.
 She was also found in possession of brass knuckles and a live 9mm round, police said.
 Strunk stated she typically carries a black 9mm handgun.

 On Tuesday, the Aurora Police Department said Strunk and Wertin were both arrested following the new information.